srmainwaring/curio_hardware/README.md

 cowling and mounting plate to the rover body box with the M3 x 16mm screws.

+## Battery holder

+This is an additional battery holder for securing a 5V 2A power bank for the Raspberry Pi.
+It has been dimensioned to hold a RAVPower RP-PB052 22000mAh power bank, but can be easily modified for other models.

+***Printing:***

+- Approx. 4h for a pair of supports.

+***Assembly:***

+The battery holder comprises a pair of supports and is mounted on the side rails of the main body box to the rear of the differential brace.
+You will need to remove a rear body corner to insert 8 M3 square nuts into the T-slot into which 8 M3 x 12mm socket head screws will be fixed.
+Insert 4 M3 square nuts into the underside slot of the upper rail and 4 M3 square nuts into the topside slot of the lower rail.

+The first support can be set up flush against the differential brace.
+There should be a gap of approx. 40 mm between the two supports.

 ## License

 This software is licensed under the BSD-3-Clause license found in